-The training programme is designed to provide multidisciplinary scientific training at the interface of materials science and engineering, chemistry, physics, medical device technology, biomedical engineering, medical and biological sciences, with the aim of opening up new approaches in the field of biofilm-resistant biomaterials and antibacterial technologies.
+BIOREMIA will provide multidisciplinary and intersectoral scientific training at the interface of materials science and engineering, chemistry, physics, medical device technology, medical and biological sciences, in order to grow up a well-trained group of young scientists with Europe-wide connectivity.

 The BIOREMIA training programme is based on exposing the PhD fellows to a stimulating scientific and professional environment, and providing them with ample experience in interdisciplinary and intersectoral work.

 The training programme will include advanced scientific topics, hands-on lab exercises, and industrial aspects beyond the standard PhD programme at universities.
 To maximise the employability of our ESRs we will deliver an excellent set of key transferable skills for personal and professional development.

 The ESRs will be exposed to both sectors through reciprocal industry-academia secondments and participation in the Network-wide training events.
 The young researchers will also gain social and cultural experience of living in a different country.